OpenMPDK/dss-ansible/README.md

 Your inventory file should contain hosts in the following groups:

 * [servers]
-  * Hosts running the TESS collocated software stack:
+  * Hosts running the DSS collocated software stack:
     * Target
     * NVMe Driver
     * MinIO